 Motivating and helping people to reach goals is another part (along with rules that discourage aberrant behaviors).

-A real-world business is a mix of social entities and social systems, which may be aligned.
+A real-world business is a mix of social entities and social systems.

 Read Social cells for a longer discussion.

 All free-to-read materials at http://avancier.website are paid for out of income from Avancier’s training courses and methods licences.

 If you find the web site helpful, please spread the word and link to avancier.website in whichever social media you use.